vmrodt/Mudlet-Text-Colors-Hack/README.md

 # Mudlet-Text-Colors-Hack
 A dirty little hacky script to change the color theme of text in Mudlet.
+It's actually not meant for use.
+It's just an experiment to see how Mudlet text looks using some existing color themes.
 It includes some color themes that were adapted from those from http://mayccoll.github.io/Gogh/
+# Requirements
+-Windows or Linux (only tested in Ubuntu 18.04.3 LTS) -Mudlet.
 # Instructions
 - Clone or Download this repo.
 - Unzip in case you downloaded the repo as zip.